mrexclamationmark/GNU-Linux-Configuration/README.md

 **Tweaks:**

-CFS tweaks: Tuned for low latency in a balanced way (To reduce CPU overhead and maintain stablity).
+CFS tweaks: Tuned for low latency in a balanced way (To reduce processing overhead and maintain stablity).

+Filesystem tweaks: Pipes use 2Mb buffer.

 Memory tweaks: Tuned to get more free CPU cycles at the cost of more memory.